kaminski-pawel/CV-NZ/CV-NZ.md

 ### 2020 - 2022 - Advanced scraping software

-In Poland, financial statements of companies and other institutions are de jure publicly available, but de facto difficult to access and analyse.
+In Poland, financial statements of companies and other institutions are de jure publicly available, but de facto difficult to access and analyze.

 I created an application that downloads financial reports while avoiding denial of access to these public resources.
 Most difficulties of the project stem from the need to prevent blacklisting while ensuring that the process is legal and ethical.
 On the technical side, this is achieved by making the automatic scraper to behave like a normal user.
 This includes sending spaced HTTP requests with appropriate HTTP headers, randomizing behaviour, accessing the registry from different IP addresses.
 From an architectural perspective, the software follows the Page Object Model pattern.